Strawberry Cheesecake Cookies

 This post contains affiliate links.
 Read the full disclosure here.

 These strawberry cheesecake cookies are soft, buttery, and filled with real strawberry pieces in every bite.
 They are naturally flavored and stuffed with a delicious cream cheese filling!
+This is the original viral recipe, so look no further!

 I never knew I could love a cookie as much as I love these strawberry cheesecake cookies (and I LOVE cookies, so that’s saying something).
 Up until now my favorite cookie was a tie between peanut butter cookies or cookie butter cookies.
 But these strawberry cream cheese cookies take the cake.

-They're easy to make, so buttery, have slightly crispy edges, and are so soft and pillowy.
+They’re easy to make, buttery, have slightly crispy edges, and are so soft and pillowy.
 The flavor from the tiny chunks of strawberry throughout the batter is just amazing, and the cream cheese filling in the middle stays gooey while providing a tang in every bite.
 They are truly summer in cookie form!

 Why These Strawberry Cheesecake Cookies Work